SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

 How do you use the cable cars in San Francisco?
 If this is your first visit or the first time riding the cable cars, there is no need to worry.
-They are easy to pay, ride and use.
+They are easy to pay and use.
 Here are a few things to keep in mind before your first ride.

 Climbing Aboard: You will board the cable cars on either the front or the back.
 The first step is quite steep, so grab one of the railings to help you climb aboard.
 You are welcome to sit either inside or out.

-There are also several places for those interesting in standing.
+There are also several places for those interested in standing.
 If you waited in line for a while, the outside seats and standing spots will fill up first.
 You are welcome to stay in line for the next cable car if you decide you want a better seat than what is available.

 Standing Riders: If you get a coveted standing spot, there are a few things to keep in mind.
 First, you will need to stand for the entire trip or for about 35 to 40 minutes.
 Make sure to keep your hands and feet inside the cable car and don't lean out.
 Make sure to hold on tight!